PSU-ICDS/icds_docs/docs/system/compute-hardware.md

 | High Memory | 25 <br> 2 | 48 <br> 56 | 1024 | Gold 6342 <br> E7-4830v4 | icelake <br> broadwell | Infiniband |
 | interactive | 8  | 28 | 512 | E5-2680v4 <br> + P100 GPU | broadwell| Infiniband <br> Ethernet|

-## Partitions

-Nodes on Roar are grouped into four different hardware partitions:

-- **basic** – CPU nodes without Infiniband, for jobs that fit on a single node.
-- **standard** – CPU nodes with Infiniband (essential for multinode jobs).
-- **himem** – CPU nodes with extra memory, for memory-intensive jobs.
-- **interactive** – Nodes with graphics cards, that service the Portal.

-All the various types of GPU nodes are grouped into the standard partition, except the P100 GPU nodes that service the interactive partition.

-In addition, there are two partitions not associated with specific hardware:

-- **open** - Older CPU hardware, used with the open queue.
-- **sla-prio** - For paid allocations, with whatever hardware the allocation includes.